bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 === Theoretical Foundation: Lipschitz Regularization <chap:ubo:smoothness:theory>

-CAPS can be understood as approximating Lipschitz regularization for neural network policies.
+#abbrv.CAPS can be understood as approximating Lipschitz regularization for neural network policies.
 The regularization terms effectively minimize the temporal and spatial Lipschitz constants of the policy functions around regions of interest.

 A function $g$ has Lipschitz constant $K$ if:
 $ ||g(x) - g(y)|| <= K ||x - y|| $